uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/hmrc-assist.html.md

 <a href="figures/customer-journey-transactional-risking-produce-report.svg" target="blank"><img src="figures/customer-journey-transactional-risking-produce-report.svg" alt="Procuce report" style="width:720px;" /></a>

-<a href="figures/losses-api-diagram.svg" target="blank">Open the Produce report diagram in a new tab</a>.
+<a href="figures/customer-journey-transactional-risking-produce-report.svg" target="blank">Open the produce a report diagram in a new tab</a>.

 A HTTP 200 success code is returned with the targeted message, recommended action and guidance links are within the JSON for the software to display.